ronanguilloux/Vagrant-Lamp-Stack/README.md

 vagrant-ubuntu64
 ================

-Vagrant's configuration &amp; opiniated bootstrap for ubuntu64 raring server
+Puppet based Vagrant's configuration for ubuntu64 raring server

+`bootstrap.sh` is conserved for documentation purpose only.